psychotimmy/aoc2019/README.md

 ## Notes

-**Day 1** I've not used modern Fortran before, so this was a nice gentle start.
+**Day 1** I've not used Modern Fortran before, so this was a nice gentle start.
 Part 1 consists of a do loop and a function; part 2 extends part 1 with a nested do loop.
 On the Pi4B I'm using, part 1 executes in 0.006s, part 2 takes the same time suggesting that file i/o is the bulk of the work.

+**Day 2** I'm probably going to regret starting the program array at 1 rather than 0 in a later problem, but it's simple enough for today's implementation of intcode.
+Part 1 runs in 0.006s, part 2 in 0.014s on the Pi4B.